ProjectAdam95/Book-Search-Engine/README.md

   ## :camera: Gallery

-Here’s a preview of the portfolio page showcasing the project:
+Here’s the preview photos of the deployed page!:

 - [Portfolio Screenshot](https://imgur.com/a/EHFy65u)